codepr/webcrawler-from-scratch/chapter1/crawling-rules.md

 ```

 Before giving the usual check on unit tests, hoping that nothing has been
-broken, we can update also **crawler\_test.go** file with some more test cases,
+broken, we can also update the crawler unit tests with some more test cases, to
-to make sure that our `CrawlingRules` object do his job correctly:
+make sure that our `CrawlingRules` object do his job correctly:

+**crawler\_test.go**

 ```go
 func serverMockWithRobotsTxt() *httptest.Server {